 Uncovering Your Own Productivity Statistics

 These productivity statistics represent averages across many disciplines, and in many areas, so by definition, they may only have limited relevance to your own professional life.
-If you want to dig deeper, and learn more about your own personal productivity, you’ll need a specialized tool to help you do it.
+If you want to dig deeper, and learn more about your own personal productivity, you’ll need productivity analytics tools to help you do it.

 That’s where EmailAnalytics comes in.
 EmailAnalytics is a productivity tool designed to integrate with Gmail and G Suite—because as you’ve learned, email is a major source of lost productivity, and an imperative source for improving it.
 With EmailAnalytics, you’ll be able to see your busiest email days, track how much time you’re spending on email, and identify key areas for improvement, so you can take an accurate measurement of your current productivity statistics and chart a course to increase your productivity in the future.